Texas Hold'em Poker

 – river odds (odds of a certain card being dealt as the river card, calculated right after the turn).

-All Hold'em odds are in very large number and may fill more than 100 pages.
-We present here just a few examples of Hold'em odds:
+All Hold'em odds are in very large number and may fill hundreds of pages.
+We present here just a few examples of Texas Hold'em odds:

 Preflop odds